Carthage/Carthage/README.md

 	<summary>Platform-specific instructions</summary>

 1. Create a [Cartfile][] that lists the frameworks you’d like to use in your project.
-1. Run `carthage update --no-create-xcframework`.
+1. Run `carthage update`.
 This will fetch dependencies into a [Carthage/Checkouts][] folder, then build each one or download a pre-compiled framework.
 1. Open your application targets’ _General_ settings tab.
 For Xcode 11.0 and higher, in the "Frameworks, Libraries, and Embedded Content" section, drag and drop each framework you want to use from the [Carthage/Build][] folder on disk.
 Then, in the "Embed"  section, select "Do Not Embed" from the pulldown menu for each item added.
 For Xcode 10.x and lower, in the "Linked Frameworks and Libraries" section, drag and drop each framework you want to use from the [Carthage/Build][] folder on disk.
 1. On your application targets’ _Build Phases_ settings tab, click the _+_ icon and choose _New Run Script Phase_.
 Create a Run Script in which you specify your shell (ex: `/bin/sh`), add the following contents to the script area below the shell: